RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Gamepad/README.md

   COMMUNICATION:
   *****
   - Script uses 2,4GHz Bluetooth Low Energy (BLE) to communicate with gamepad.
-  - axisRY, axisRX and axisY values are in scale of -511~511, 0 is stop.
+  - axisRY, axisRX and axisY values are in scale of -511 to 511, 0 is stop.
 Weapon pad is 10 steps of +/-18 (=180deg).
-Buttons On/Off. axisRY and axisRX Signals are converted to PWM value scale 0~255.
+Buttons On/Off. axisRY and axisRX Signals are converted to PWM value scale 0 to 255.
 Negative numbers are absoluted.

   *****
   CONTROLLER: